soggybag/js-react-native-q4/01-javascript/README.md

 }
 ```

 Notice the function defined inside map().
-This is an anonymous function, or closure.
+This is an **anonymous function**, or
+**closure**.
 These are really common in JavaScript.
-Take a close look you will see this often.
+Take a close look you will
+see this often.

 # Removing an item from the cart

 - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter